 Go to Host Properties > Master Servers > Properties > Logging and click the Enable robust logging box to enable legacy log rotation.
 This item applies to legacy logs only.

-By default, the maximum file size is 500 Mb and the number of files kept per logging directory is 3.
+By default, the maximum file size is 5120 KB and the number of files that are kept per logging directory is 3.

-Note If Enable robust logging is disabled, the standard log-file behavior remains in effect: one log file is created per logging directory per day, and log deletion is based on the Keep Logs For setting.
+Note: If Enable robust logging is disabled, the standard log-file behavior remains in effect: one log file is created per logging directory per day, and log deletion is based on the Keep Logs For setting.

-2. To change the maximum file size, or number of log files per directory, use the MaxLogFileSizeKB and NumberOfLogFiles options on the vxlogcfg command.
+2 To change the maximum file size, or number of log files per directory, use the MaxLogFileSizeKB and NumberOfLogFiles options on the vxlogcfg command.

-The vxlogcfg command is located in /usr/openv/netbackup/bin (on UNIX) and install_path\NetBackup\bin (on Windows).
+The vxlogcfg command is located in /usr/openv/netbackup/bin (on UNIX) and install path\NetBackup\bin (on Windows).

 '''

-vxlogcfg -a -p 51216 --orgid Default -s MaxLogFileSizeKB=5000,NumberOfLogFiles=10
+vxlogcfg -a -p 51216 --orgid Default -s

+MaxLogFileSizeKB=2048, NumberOfLogFiles=10

 '''

-This example sets the maximum file size to 5000 KB and the maximum number of log files per logging directory to 10.
-It sets the default values for all unified logging processes and for the legacy processes listed under "Legacy logs using rotation" on page 90, for NetBackup (product ID 51216).
+This example sets the maximum file size to 2048 KB and the maximum number of log files per logging directory to 10.
+It sets the default values for the following: all unified logging processes and for the legacy processes listed in "Legacy logs using rotation" on page 104, for NetBackup (product ID 51216).

-See "Configuring and Using Unified Logging" on page 81 for more examples of the vxlogcfg command, or refer to the vxlogcfg man page or to the NetBackup Commands manual.
+See "Configuring and using unified logging" on page 90 for more examples of the vxlogcfg command.
+You also can refer to the vxlogcfg man page or to the NetBackup Commands manual.